ringw/homer/README.md

-# moonshine
+# Moonshine
 Fast, robust optical music recognition using OpenCL

 ## Example
     python -m moonshine samples/sonata.png

-There will eventually be an option to output MusicXML or other data extracted from the score.
 Currently, this just detects staves and measures and overlays the result with the image using matplotlib.

+Work is in progress to output music using Music21.
+Currently, this does not include any timing information within each measure, since we aren't yet classifying note stems, beams, or dots.

 ## Features
 * Robust staff detection
+* Random forest classification

 ## Goals
 * Accurately detecting page layout (staves and measures) on noisy images